billpatrianakos/coverage-web/README.md

 ## Deploying

-We recommend Nginx proxied to a Node app monitored by [PM2](https://github.com/Unitech/pm2).
+We recommend Nginx proxied to the Express app monitored by [PM2](https://github.com/Unitech/pm2).
 More deployment instructions and advice coming soon...

 ## Getting access to the Quoting API